cis-famu/oer-assignment-group-4-1/Chapter-1.md

 2. Include statements in the program to put data into the allocated memory.

 ### Allocating Memory with Constants and Variables
-When you tell a computer to allocate memory, you are essentially asking for storage space to hold your data.
-It is important for you to keep up with where you store the data and which name it is under.
-Knowing the data type is also valuable information depending on the data type you will handle them differently.
-You also need to determine whether or not you need to have certain data "fixed" or if it can change throughout the program.
+When you tell a computer to allocate memory, you ask for storage space to hold your data.
+It would be best if you kept up with where you store the data and which name it is under.
+Knowing the data type is also valuable information.
+Depending on the data type, you will handle them differently.
+You also need to determine whether or not you need to have specific data “fixed" or if it can change throughout the program.
+In C++, some data must remain the same throughout the program.
+An example is a conversion formula that must stay the same because that is a fact that never changes, like how a foot is always 12 inches.
+When storing a fixed data type, you will use the syntax 'const dataType identifier = value;.’
+This gives the statement a unique name, which renders it unchanging.
+Now, it is stored in the computer’s memory, so when needed again, the computer uses that same data, eliminating the risk of it changing while the program runs.

 ### Putting Data into Variables